 Gratitude in project management – When we express gratitude to our colleagues, we are making a connection, and you are making sure that they know that they are not taken for granted.
 With more than 2/3 of employees worldwide feeling disengaged according to Gallup, taking steps to help team members feel appreciated goes a long way to increase engagement.
 Increased engagement means higher productivity and lower error/accident rates – all good for projects.

 Zest in Project management – there are times in all projects and all teams when energy levels are low.
 It may be after a long stint of working long hours, or after testing has revealed a thorny issue to be resolved.
 Being able to inject some energy is really beneficial to the team.
 And it is simply done.
-Getting people outside for a walk or introducing a game, or quiz for the day, or inviting people to share a favorite quote or joke and then displaying them somewhere prominent (taking into account cultural considerations) boosts energy!
+Creating happiest in workplace culture it might be as simple as getting people outside for a walk or introducing a game, or quiz for the day, or inviting people to share a favorite quote or joke and then displaying them somewhere prominent (taking into account cultural considerations) boosts energy!

 This is a strength that often gets short shrift at work because we confuse love with romance.
 Love is a strength that is about valuing connections with others.
 While we can easily see the value of love with family and friends, it has a much wider application.
 Expressing and receiving love is a big happiness booster.

 Love in project management – Hopefully we have experienced those micro-moments of connection at work.
 Love expressed as focusing on others one at a time and seeing them as valuable individuals also contribute to building a trusting, appreciative and safe environment at work.
 A safe environment helps team members be more creative and tolerate failure.

 Project manager character strengths